BBenGit/PhotoDumpManager/README.md

 # PhotoDumpManager

-`PhotoDumpManager` is a tool that is designed for photographers but is useful in more domains.
+`PhotoDumpManager` is a tool designed for photographers but is useful in more domains.
 It sorts an input directory (e.g. camera SD card) to an ordered output directory.

 # How to install